-There is a right way to structure your website to get attention from search engines like Google.
+As an experienced digital strategist, I can assure you that there is an effective way to structure your website to capture the attention of search engines like Google.
 One of those ways is by applying a silo structure.
 Different models of siloing can help you create an SEO-friendly site, and choosing the right one can unlock the potential for explosive growth.

 In this article, you’ll learn what siloing is and how it benefits your website’s search engine optimization.
 Then, I’ll take you through 5 silo structures for your site and show where they excel and fall short.
 I’ll close with some advice on choosing silos, and answer top questions.

 - How To Plan & Create a Silo Structure

 - The 5 Configurations

 A silo structure refers to a type of planned site architecture where internal linking will connect certain pages to each other based on a thoughtful, standardized pattern.